WilAJP/network-wordle-project/README.md

 The type of library - Shared as we wanted the library to be used by both server and client withouth directly being embedded into the code.

 Protocol - TCP as we wanted the client and server to have a solid connection with eachother and there for not to be any data being loss when sent.
+Protocol Syntax Messages:
+- Client -> Server: READY (Client asks server to send a new secret word) | BYE (Client is done and wants to close the connection)
-Protocol Syntax Messages - ?
+- Server -> Client: ?

 Known Issues - None